GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 accuracy will improve (on average) until the difference is negligible.
 In this sense the random sample is statistically consistent with the PTHA18.
-![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png) *Note: Here we have suppressed the plotting code for readability.
-We also do this below.
-The plotting code can be seen in the file random_scenario_sampling.Rmd that was used to create this document.*
+![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png)

+*Note: Here and below we suppress the plotting code for readability.
+It can be found in the file random_scenario_sampling.Rmd that was used to create this document.*

-Below we do a similar computation with more random scenario samples.
+Below we do the same computation, but with more random scenario samples (120 per Mw, instead of 12).
 Clearly this leads to improved agreement with the PTHA18 exceedance-rates, as expected.
+On average we expect the accuracy to improve with an increase in the sample size.

 ```r
 # Make the random scenarios -- use 120 per magnitude, instead of 12